-We have lived at the above address for over ten yews.
+We have lived a? the above address for over ten years.
 We use the subject property nearly every day for recreation such as hiking, nature observing and biking.
-It is our access to the entrance tu the trail into Nisene Marks at the top of the hill.
-We have always appreciated the use of the land and respected the rights of the owners.
+It is our access to the entrance io the trail into Nisene Marks ai the top of the hill.
+We have always appreciated the we of the land and respected the rights of the owners.
 We have protected it by removing trash, evicting vandals and hunters, and notifying the sheriff about squatters.